Register now for the next webinar (26/02):

 Scheduling in purchasing: from manual planning to AI-supported scheduling

-Materials planning in purchasing is at the heart of effective procurement management.
-Building on the theoretical basis of demand-driven materials management, its practical implementation is crucial for a company's competitiveness.
-In a world of increasingly complex supply chains and growing market dynamics, traditional materials planning often no longer meets the requirements.
+Planning in purchasing is at the heart of effective procurement management, and its practical implementation is crucial to a company's competitiveness.
+In a world of increasingly complex supply chains and growing market dynamics, traditional replenishment often no longer meets the requirements.
 A shift towards modern, automated approaches is therefore essential in order to increase efficiency and optimize costs.

 New: AI-supported scheduling